birdneststream/asciibird/README.md

 # Roadmap and Bug To Fixes

-## Bugs in v1

-* Ignore checkboxes when saving/copy brush

-##### Fixed

-* System to review the localStorage data and update any differences
-* Asciis sometimes open with 1 more block width and height
-* The layers and undo sometimes may have bugs, but seems hard to replicate.
-Related to undo bug.
-* Undo sometimes stops working.

-##### To fix before properly releasing v1

-* Brush blocks larger than 1x1 can leave undoable blocks
-* The current mIRC importer will fail on `C5,` type blocks by discarding the `,` character when it should preserve it. `art.txt` ascii is a good example of this.
-98% of txt ascii imported should be fine.
+### v1 is released, thanks pals!

-### v 1.1
+### v 1.2

+* Unit testing
 * Fix brush tool for seamless lines when drawing fast
 * Warning on mirc export if ascii exceeds IRCs 512 per chat line limit.
 * Review encodings check on file import - UTF8 vs Latin something
 * Fill tool is limited by the recursion limit on the browser.
 Each browser has a different limit.
 Filling an empty 80x196 ascii will throw a recursion error on firefox, but not on Safari for this reason.
 We can review the fill feature in a future version of ASCII bird.
 * More fill tool options?

-### v 1.2
+* Brush blocks larger than 1x1 can leave undoable blocks
 * Half block editing mode
+* This one time this ascii exported with a 1 more width and height
 * Dark / light modes, different themes
+* Context menus inside the panels can be way off sometimes
+* Main toolbar can sometimes get stuck and unmovable
 * Expand the brush manager, brush categories, download brushes, import/export brushes
 * ASCIIBIRD API ?!